anirudh217sharma/Finals_Spr2021/README.md

 NOTE : The numerical constaint can be in reverse order as well.
 So 1,2,3,4 nd 4,2,3,1 are both valid combinations for satisfying this constraint.

+There are two main files used here :

+Unequal.py -> This uses a recursive approach to randomly generate puzzles of different grid sizes and difficulty level.
+GUI.py -> Provides an interactive display of the puzzle to the user based on the option they chose.
+At any point the user can ask for the solution of the puzzle.